dhsorens/coq-bigraphs/README.md

-# bigraphs
+# Bigraphs in Coq

-A Repository for Bigraphs
+A Repository for Bigraphs in Coq.